nefarius/Nefarius.Utilities.HIDReportKit/README.md

 - Sony™ DualShock™ 4 (PS4 Controller)
 - Sony™ DualSense™ (PS5 Controller)

+## NuGet

+Until the library has reached level of maturity it won't be published on nuget.org, you can find [development builds on my private feed though](https://baget.nefarius.at/packages/nefarius.utilities.hidreportkit/) 👌 Use at your own risk, no support provided whatsoever.

 ## Sources & 3rd party credits

 This application benefits from these awesome projects ❤ (appearance in no special order):